 4. Don't ignore and/or argue with staff instructions

 This is already a main rule, but if a staff member asks you to do something or not do something, please abide it.
 Ignoring staff can result in either a temporary or permanent ban from this site.
 Staff are clearly labelled as such.
-Additionally, don't argue with staff in public.
+Additionally, don't argue with mod decisions within threads.
 If you are unhappy about something, then create a thread here: Help and Feedback and staff will reply to you.
 That forum is private and your thread can only be seen by yourself and staff.
 Additionally, do not complain if your posts are moved/edited/deleted unless you feel that you have been unfairly treated.
 It is routine, as but one example, to delete off-topic posts.